github/docs/content/code-security/code-scanning/creating-an-advanced-setup-for-code-scanning/codeql-code-scanning-for-compiled-languages.md

 You can ensure a more accurate analysis by taking the following steps:

-* Provide access to the public internet or ensure that access to a private artifact repository is available.
+* Provide access to the public internet or ensure that access to a private artifact repository is available{% ifversion org-private-registry %}, see [Code scanning default setup access to private registries](/code-security/securing-your-organization/enabling-security-features-in-your-organization/giving-org-access-private-registries#code-scanning-default-setup-access-to-private-registries){% endif %}.
 * Check whether the repository requires multiple versions of the same dependency. {% data variables.product.prodname_codeql %} can use only one version and usually chooses the newer version where there are multiple versions.
 This approach may not work for all repositories.
 * Check whether more than one version of the JDK API is required by different source Java files.
 When multiple versions are seen, {% data variables.product.prodname_codeql %} will use the highest version required by any build script.
 This may mean that some files that require a lower version of the JDK will be partially analyzed.
 For example, if some files require JDK 8 but a JDK 17 requirement is found in one or more build scripts, {% data variables.product.prodname_codeql %} will use JDK 17.
 Any files that require JDK 8 and could not be built using JDK 17 will be partially analyzed.
 * Avoid colliding class names (for example, multiple files defining `org.myproject.Test`), otherwise this may cause missing method call targets, which has an impact on dataflow analysis.